Speakers you can currently buy as a plasma speaker or with a solid-state massless speaker built in:

 Basic Definitions

-A conventional loudspeaker with a cone, coil and magnet is typically known as a dynamic speaker.
-An electrodynamic loudspeaker to use its full name, also electromagnetic, but these are less often used because everyone knows what a dynamic loudspeaker is.
-It is after all the most common type of speaker by far and as a result it is what most people know as a speaker or loudspeaker without going any further.
+Any conventional loudspeaker can be considered electromechanical.
+The most common has a cone, coil and magnet and is typically known as a dynamic speaker.
+An electrodynamic loudspeaker to use its full name, also electromagnetic, but these names are less often used because everyone knows what a dynamic loudspeaker is.
+It is after all the most common type of speaker by far and as a result it is usually known simply as a speaker or loudspeaker.

 There are a small variety of other speakers that might be put into a category of “moving mass”.
 These can be related to the dynamic speaker but have different names to distinguish them from the cone/coil/magnet construction.
 They are often electrodynamic but have names such as ribbon, balanced armature, air motion transformer (AMT), planar magnetic, orthodynamic, isodynamic, magnetostatic, distributed mode (DML), MEMS etc. In addition to dynamic moving mass speakers there are most notably the electrostatic, piezo ceramic and magnetostrictive types.